This page contains affiliate links.

 To begin, make sure your phone is SIM-unlocked.
 Secondly, your phone must be capable of receiving Japanese frequencies.
 To see if your phone will operate in Japan, visit WillMyPhoneWork.net.

-If you want to buy a long-term SIM card in Japan, you'll need to show your ID (residence card or Japanese driver's license) and your present address in Japan.
-Mobal, on the other hand, sells SIM cards that do not require a Japanese address.
+If you're looking to buy a long-term SIM card in Japan, you'll typically need to provide an ID (a residence card or Japanese driver's license) and proof of your current address in Japan.
+However, Mobal offers a unique solution by selling SIM cards that do not require a Japanese address.
+All you need is your passport and SIM or eSIM order email and you can collect your SIM or eSIM from over 20 locations across Japan including airports and city centre pick-up points.

 Sakura Mobile and GTN offer SIM cards as well as the option to rent a pocket WiFi.
 Rakuten Mobile offers SIM cards as well and offers English-speaking services.
 Please visit their website for more information.